GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_practices/index.md

 layout: "layouts/doc-post.njk"
 title: Best Practices
 date: 2017-08-30
-updated: 2021-06-21
+updated: 2021-11-17
 description: >
-  Best practices on how to implement your app and list it in the Chrome Web Store.
+  Best practices on how to implement your extension and list it in the Chrome Web Store.
 ---

-This page has advice on how you should implement your app and list it in the store.
+This page has advice on how you should implement your extension and list it in the store.
 As the store matures and we learn from developers' experiences, these recommendations will be updated.

 ## Design a high-quality extension